What is a Tooth Abscess?

 Although the formation of a tooth abscess is always followed with intense toothache, it may be developing for a long time before the tooth pain starts, revealing its existence.

 As more pus is accumulated, the pressure increases and the abscess becomes increasingly more painful.
 Sometimes the pus finds a way through the tissue to the surface forming a visible bump on the gum overlying the root (gumboil).
 The boil can then rupture, allowing the pus to drain in the mouth.
 If such a drainage channel (fistula) is formed, the abscess becomes chronic.Every time the abscess is drained into the mouth, the pain often decreases significantly, but the infection remains and dental treatment is still necessary.
 Otherwise the tooth absess will gradually worsen as the infection continues to spread and destroy periodontal tissues.

-Tooth Abscess - No Pain.
+Tooth Abscess without Pain.
 If the nerve at the root of the tooth dies as a result of infection, the toothache may stop.
 However, this doesn't mean the tooth infection has healed; the tooth abscess symptoms will gradually worsen as the infection continues to spread and destroy periodontal tissues.
 Therefore, if you experience any of the above listed symptoms of tooth abscess, it is important to see a dentist and get tooth abscess treatment even if the pain subsides.